 The first element that must be estimated in attempting to fix a sum that will fairly represent the expectation interest is the loss in the value to the injured party of the other party’s performance that is caused by the failure of, or deficiency in, that performance.
 Moreover, the injured party is also entitled to recover for all loss actually suffered.
 Items of loss other than loss in value of the other party’s performance are often characterized as incidental or consequential.
 Incidental losses include costs incurred in a reasonable effort to avoid loss.
 Consequential losses include such items as injury to person or property resulting from defective performance or non-performance.

 The injured party is limited to damages based on the actual loss caused by the breach.
 For instance, if he or she makes an especially favorable substitute transaction, so that he or she sustains a smaller loss than might have been expected, he or she will only be entitled to reduced damages.
 However, it is important to mention that one must determine if the subsequent transaction is a substitute for the broken contract or not.
 One must determine if the injured party could and would have entered into the subsequent contract, even if the contract had not been broken and could have the benefit of both.
 This is called “lost volume” and then the subsequent transaction is not a substitute for the broken contract.
 Therefore, the injured party’s damages are based on the net profit that he or she has lost as a result of the broken contract.

-Contact us, your business attorney in Florida, to assist with your damages for breach of contract under Florida law and the Uniform Commercial Code.
+Contact us or schedule a consultation with your business attorney in Miami, Florida USA to assist with your damages for breach of contract under Florida law and the Uniform Commercial Code.